Louis Bennett Field

 Louis Bennett Field is a private-use airport located 3 mi north of the central business district of Weston, in Lewis County, West Virginia, United States.
 It is privately owned by West Virginia University.

-The airport is named in honor of Weston native Louis Bennett Jr., a pilot with the Royal Flying Corps during World War I.
+The airport is named in honor of Weston native Louis Bennett Jr., a pilot with the Royal Flying Corps who was killed during World War I.

 Facilities

 Louis Bennett Field covers an area of 80 acre at an elevation of 1,014 feet (309 m) above mean sea level.
 It has one asphalt paved runway designated 1/19 which measures 3,195 x 50 feet (974 x 15 m).